openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 The following list introduces variables you can use to prevent packages from being installed into your image.
-Each of these variables only works with IPK and RPM package types.
-Support for Debian packages does not exist.
+Each of these variables only works with IPK and RPM package types, not for Debian packages.
 Also, you can use these variables from your ``local.conf`` file or attach them to a specific image recipe by using a recipe name override.
 For more detail on the variables, see the descriptions in the Yocto Project Reference Manual's glossary chapter.